-By Aaron Lee.
-Last Updated 22nd February 2021.
+By Joanne Jeffries.
+Last Updated 11th September 2023.
 Within this online guide, you can expect detailed information outlining to claim against a dissolved company.

-As you can see, there are several reasons why you should use the services of a personal injury lawyer to make a claim.
+There are several reasons why you should use the services of a personal injury lawyer to make an accident at work claim.
 Here at Accident Claims UK, we have helped many personal injury claimants to gain the injury compensation they truly deserve when making a claim against a company in liquidation.

 Choose A Section

-- No win no fee claims against companies no longer trading
+- No Win No Fee claims against companies no longer trading

 - Speak to our team today to claim against a dissolved company

 - Other helpful resources relating to a claim against a dissolved company

 The first thing you need to do is determine whether you have a case to begin with.
 The last thing anyone needs is to waste all their time making a claim only to discover they never had a chance of getting any compensation to begin with.
 So, do you have a good chance of getting compensation?
 Generally, you need to prove the following three statements to be true…